 You may have already heard that breastfeeding doesn’t tend to start off easily.
 In fact, it can be pretty painful right after the birth of your baby.

 But don’t worry mama, the pain is usually just due to your hormonal changes and nipples adjusting to becoming a constant food source, which will subside over a few days to a couple of weeks.
 You may also notice heaviness or fullness in your breasts as your milk comes in, again, this is very normal.

 In the meantime, you can use things like some Earth Mama Nipple Butter (my personal favorite) to soothe those dry achy nipples or Earth Mama Booby Tubes to provide some nice warm compression to soothe any discomfort.

 If you begin to feel a lot of pain that isn’t going away, worsening, or any other symptoms that aren’t resolving – you should definitely seek support from your medical provider or lactation consultant as that isn’t considered normal.

 5 – Stock up on quality nursing bras/tops.

-That’s right, having a couple of super soft and cozy nursing (or pumping) bras can make the world of a difference when those boobs are sore & achy!
+That’s right, having a couple of super soft and cozy nursing (or pumping) bras can make the world of a difference when those milk-filled breasts are sore & achy!

-What I like to look for is support without the compression of wires, high-quality material that won’t rub and irritate my already sensitive skin (those nipples girl!), and something that also won’t cost a fortune!
+What I like to look for is support without the compression of wires, high-quality material that won’t rub and irritate my already sensitive skin (those nipples girl!), and something that doesn’t cost a fortune.